lhermann/langify-docs/api.md

 Under development.
 Please use the URLs provided in the JSON!

+The interactive API can be accessed at http://127.0.0.1:8000/api/docs/ and might replace this whole document in the future.
+(The development server should be running.)

 ## Private

 This API is for use between front- and backend.